PHNPR/Super-Hero-Name-Generator/README.md

-# Super-Hero-Name-Generator
-A Deep Learning model implemented in Tensorflow to generate Super Hero names.
+# Super Hero Name Generator
+Natural language generation with a deep learning model implemented in Tensorflow.
+This model genarates super heroes names based on few input characters given by the user.